-Outcomes: History HT4-1 describes the nature of history and archaeology and explains their contribution to an understanding of the past HT4-2 describes major periods of historical time and sequences events, people and societies from the past HT4-3 describes and assesses the motives and actions of past individuals and groups in the context of past societies HT4-4 describes and explains the causes and effects of events and developments of past societies over time HT4-5 identifies the meaning, purpose and context of historical sources HT4-6 uses evidence from sources to support historical narratives and explanations HT4-7 identifies and describes different contexts.
-Perspectives and interpretations of the past HT4-8 locates, selects and organizes information from sources to develop an historical inquiry HT4-9 uses a range of historical terms and concepts when communicating an understanding of the past HT4-10 selects and uses appropriate oral, written, visual and digital forms to communicate about the past.
+- HT4-1 describes the nature of history and archaeology and explains their contribution to an understanding of the past - HT4-2 describes major periods of historical time and sequences events, people and societies from the past - HT4-3 describes and assesses the motives and actions of past individuals and groups in the context of past societies - HT4-4 describes and explains the causes and effects of events and developments of past societies over time - HT4-5 identifies the meaning, purpose and context of historical sources - HT4-6 uses evidence from sources to support historical narratives and explanations - HT4-7 identifies and describes different contexts.
+Perspectives and interpretations of the past - HT4-8 locates, selects and organizes information from sources to develop an historical inquiry - HT4-9 uses a range of historical terms and concepts when communicating an understanding of the past - HT4-10 selects and uses appropriate oral, written, visual and digital forms to communicate about the past.

-Task 1 Task 2 Task 3 Task Name Ancient Egypt Paragraph Medieval Europe Essay Shogunate Japan and Source Analysis Task type Extended response Evaluative extended response Analytical extended response Due Term 2 Week 2 Term 3 Week 7 Assessment period Method of Submission Hand in Hand in Formal examination Focus Outcomes HT4-10, H4-2, HT4-1 HT4-5, HT4-9, HT4-3 НТ4-7-, НТ4-6, НТ4-4 Weighting 30% 30% 40%
+Task 1 Task 2 Task 3 Weighting Task Name Ancient Egypt Paragraph Medieval Europe Essay Shogunate Japan and Source Analysis Task Type Extended Response Evaluative Extended Response Formal Examination Due Term 2 Week 2 Term 3 Week 7 Assessment Period Method of Submission In Class In Class Formal Examination Focus Outcomes HT4-10, H4-2, HT4-1 HT4-5, HT4-9, HT4-3 HT4-7-, HT4-6, HT4-4 Weighting 30% 30% 40% 100%